Building oscillatory chemical reaction networks by adding reversible reactions: An example

 \section{An example}

 The proof of Theorem~\ref{mainthm} is constructive: it not only tells us about inheritance of oscillation, but also gives information about parameter regions at which oscillation occurs.
 Before the proof, we present an example illustrating the result, including how to choose parameter values at which we can observe inherited oscillation.
+We will re-examine in detail this example in Section~\ref{seceluc} after presenting the proof of Theorem~\ref{mainthm} and use it to help elucidate various ideas and quantities in the proof.
+Here we use it only to outline the conclusions.

 In \cite{banajiCRNosci}, the following was presented as an example of a CRN which admits stable oscillation with mass action kinetics: